 What is integrity?
 Although we often hear this word used in personal and professional contexts, its meaning can be tricky to sum up.
 So here is a practical definition and some helpful examples of integrity in action.

-Integrity can be defined as the characteristic of aligning your conduct with what you know to be excellent.
+Integrity can be defined as aligning your conduct with what you know to be excellent.
 A person of integrity displays a principled dedication to values and beliefs.
 They always seek to reflect ethical standards and do the right thing regardless of the circumstances.

 The convictions of a person of integrity determine what they will say and do at any given time.
 They intentionally direct their conduct according to their understanding of what is right and wrong.
 Authenticity marks the heart of integrity.
 Their internal character remains consistent regardless of external conditions.